Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: Experiment in YNH with WHIS

-WHIS can only simulate peripheral HL.
-Given this, the above results demonstrate that functions beyond the peripheral level can be distinguished and discussed.
-Since this method only applies to one OA, it is not possible to discuss the characteristics of the other OAs.
-Repeating similar experiments for each OA is impractical.
-In the next section, we will present an alternative method for analyzing the other OAs.
+The fourth possibility seems to be the most likely at this point, although it contradicts the conventional findings that OA's abilities decline compared to those of YNH.
+However, we cannot draw a conclusion based on results from just one OA.
+It is also necessary to examine the characteristics of the other OAs.
+However, repeating similar experiments for each OA is impractical.
+This would require generating simulated HL sounds for each of the remaining 14 OAs and recruiting 14 new YNHs for each OA.
+In the following sections, we will present an alternative method for analyzing the characteristics of the other OAs.